How to Change the Color of ActiveX Command Button in Excel

 This post will guide you how to change the color of ActiveX command button in Excel.
 How do I change the background color of a button with VBA Macro in Excel.
 How to assign a VBA Macro to change the color of ActiveX command button in Excel.

-- Video: Changing the Color of ActiveX Command Button
+1. Changing the Color of ActiveX Command Button with Control Properties

 If you have created one ActiveX command button on your current worksheet, and you want to change the background color of ActiveX command button, you can achieve the result of changing color of command button via the properties of button.
 Just do the following steps: